uygarcey/SH-FWI/README.md

 (Note: The Pml_Damp_Chen function was created by using the Germania package, originally written in C by Daniel Köhn.
 In this OCTAVE version, "for loops" are not necessary.
 The misfit and gradient calculations are based on the SimpleFWI developed by Tristan van Leeuwen; however, unlike in SimpleFWI, the derivative matrix is used in the gradient calculation in this package.
 The optLBFGS-master was used to implement two loop recursion part of the Limited-Memory BFGS approach.)

 # FORWARD SOLUTION
-## Used article is  Chen, Z., Cheng, D.,Feng,W.,and Wu,T. 2013.An optimal 9-point finite difference  scheme for the Helmholtz equation with PML.
+The article used for forwad solution  is  Chen, Z., Cheng, D.,Feng,W.,and Wu,T. 2013.An optimal 9-point finite difference  scheme for the Helmholtz equation with PML.
 International Journal Of Numerical  Analysis and Modeling,10,389-410.
-# Just try to fallow formulas and  derive it yourself.
-Descriptions will be provided later
+Just try to fallow formulas and  derive it yourself.
+Descriptions will be provided later.

 #
  ![surfreq_sh](https://github.com/user-attachments/assets/dac4a8a3-08af-4071-92bd-569b848f0c74)